nagygr/readit/README.md

 gradle fatJar
 ```

-The JAR file will be created under `build/libs` and the name is `transcript.jar`.
+The JAR file will be created here: `build/libs/transcript.jar`.

 The JAR contains some libraries (the Tesseract binding and the JavaFX
 libraries) that are not pure Java, but it contains the binaries for both